 VCFA Annual Fund

 Gifts to the The VCFA Annual Fund are a powerful way to help sustain Vermont College of Fine Arts for the future, providing vital support to the ongoing operations of the college and addressing the highest needs of our institution.
-Contributions to the annual fund directly support academic program operations, outstanding faculty, financial aid for students, care and maintenance of our historic campus, and the resources and technology needed to deliver our unique and innovative educational experience.
+Contributions to the annual fund directly support academic program operations, outstanding faculty, financial aid for students, and the resources and technology needed to deliver our unique and innovative educational experience.

 The Fund supports the current fiscal year which runs July 1 to June 30.